pbackx/vcth-java/README.md

 but not completely.
 AI is just better integrated into Cursor.

 Cursor is definitely missing some things that I like about IntelliJ IDEA.
 Most importantly, configuring Cursor is a nightmare.
 For instance, I was unable to increase some of the font sizes and colors.
-There is libaral use of small gray on black text that my eyes are having a really hard time with.
+There is liberal use of small gray on black text that my eyes are having a really hard time with.

+Update: After a week of consistently using Cursor, I gave up and returned to IntelliJ IDEA.
+There were just so many small things.
+For instance, it didn't automatically import classes when it could, it tried to intend in very weird ways, and it had autocomplete suggestions that would simply not compile (the basics, such as trying to use a method that doesn't exist).

+## HTMX

+I had heard about HTMX through various people and articles.
+I understand the attraction.
+Not having to write JavaScript is a big plus.
+However, this comes with limitations and it looks like it may force you into crafting complex code just to get around those limitations.

 # Goal